p-j-smith/lipyphilic/docs/reference/analyses.rst

   Once the neighbour matrices has been generated, the local lipid compositions or the largest lipids cluster at each frame can be readily.

-See :mod:`lipyphilic.lib.neighbours` for more information on this module, including how to calculate local lipid compositions or the lipid enrichment/depletion index, and how to find the largest cluster of a given lipid species over time.
+See :mod:`lipyphilic.analysis.neighbours` for more information on this module, including how to calculate local lipid compositions or the lipid enrichment/depletion index, and how to find the largest cluster of a given lipid species over time.

-Area per lipid: :mod:`lipyphilic.lib.area_per_lipid`
+Area per lipid: :mod:`lipyphilic.analysis.area_per_lipid`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This module provides methods for calculating the area per lipid.
 Areas are calculated via a 2D